Below is a summary of what this means for people residing in or visiting the region.

 - keep a track of where you’ve been and who you’ve seen.

 - use face coverings when you cannot maintain physical distance.

 - keep a safe distance from people you don’t know while out.

 For full up-to-date information please visit www.covid19.govt.nz

-Controls at the borders remain for those entering New Zealand, including health screening and testing for all arrivals, and mandatory test for COVID-19 and 14-day managed quarantine or isolation.
+Controls at the borders remain for those entering New Zealand, including health screening and testing for all arrivals, and mandatory tests for COVID-19 and 14-day managed isolation or quarantine.